jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 caption: [SPARQL query to select all triples]
 ) <fig:sparql-all-triples>

-Behind the conceptually simple interface is a huge amount of technical complexity.
-This technical complexity together with potential computational cost of a @sparql endpoint makes it unfit for some use cases.

 === LDP
-isn't an interface itself /* It's domain agnostic - so each domain has own interface */, but rather a

 @ldp is a set of rules that allow you to create a simple RESTful interface mimicing an operating systems file structure.
 Within an @ldp interface, each @http resource returns @rdf triples that either describe some resource, or describe some collection that contains other @rdf resources.
 @fig:ldp-container-example shows an example @ldp container.